Younghistory/Yandex-Zen-Search/README.md

 Instruction of launching:

-1.Open the file "main.py" through PyCharm(recommended)
+1.Open the file "main.py" through any code editor

 2.In the terminal, enter the following code-"python main.py"